Kerry Rhodes

-Kerry Rhodes (born August 2, 1982) is an American actor and former American football safety in the National Football League.
-He was drafted by the New York Jets in the fourth round of the 2005 NFL Draft, and most recently played for the Arizona Cardinals in 2012.
+Kerry Rhodes (born August 2, 1982) is an American actor and former professional football player who was a safety in the National Football League (NFL).
+He was selected by the New York Jets in the fourth round of the 2005 NFL draft, and most recently played for the Arizona Cardinals in 2012.
 Rhodes was named to All-Pro teams by three publications after the 2006 NFL season.
-He played college football at Louisville.
+He played college football for the Louisville Cardinals.

-Early years
+Early life

 Rhodes was born in Birmingham, Alabama, to Jubrella and Jerome Rhodes.
 He began playing football at nine years old.
 He was a starting quarterback and honor student at Jess Lanier High School in Bessemer, Alabama.
-As a junior, he threw more than 1,500 yards and 15 touchdowns while rushing for 500 yards and three scores in 1998; guiding Lanier to a 10-2 record.
+As a junior, he threw more than 1,500 yards and 15 touchdowns while rushing for 500 yards and three scores in 1998; guiding Lanier to a 10–2 record.
 During his senior season, Rhodes threw for more than 1,600 yards and ran for another 850.
 He was also selected Metro Player of the year and first-team All-state in basketball of which he led his team to the 6A title game.